Teenage Mutant Ninja Turtles: 1990s: first films, franchise expansion and commercial peak

-2000s–present: Relaunches and sale to Viacom
+2000–present: relaunches and sale to Viacom

 Eastman sold his share of the Turtles franchise to Laird in 2000.
 In 2003, 4Kids Entertainment launched a new animated series, which ran for seven seasons, concluding in 2009.
 Laird had a role in the production, creating a closer adaptation of the original comic.
 A computer-animated Turtles film, TMNT, was released in 2007.

 On October 21, 2009, it was announced that Laird had sold the franchise to Viacom.
 He said he had tired of working on Turtles, writing: "I am no longer that guy who carries his sketchbook around with him and draws in it every chance he gets."
 In August 2011, IDW Publishing launched a new Turtles comic series, with Eastman as co-writer and illustrator.
 A third animated series premiered in September 2012 on Nickelodeon, and ran for five seasons before ending in 2017.
 A live-action Turtles film directed by Jonathan Liebesman and produced by Michael Bay was released in August 2014.
 It received negative reviews but was a box-office success.
 A sequel, Out of the Shadows, directed by Dave Green, was released in June 2016.
-It it was a box-office bomb and the third film was canceled.
+It was a box-office bomb and a third film was canceled.
 A fourth animated series, Rise of the Teenage Mutant Ninja Turtles, premiered in 2018 and ran for two seasons.
 A film sequel was released in 2022 on Netflix.

 Mutant Mayhem, an animated film directed by Jeff Rowe and produced by Seth Rogen, was released in August 2023; several critics named it the best Turtles film.
-A followup series, Tales of the Teenage Mutant Ninja Turtles, premiered in 2024 on Paramount+.
+A followup series, Tales of the Teenage Mutant Ninja Turtles, premiered in 2024 on Paramount+ and ran for two seasons.
+It was canceled in 2025 following management shifts caused by the Paramount-Skydance merger.
+Later in 2025, Paramount ended its agreement with Playmates Toys, concluding Playmates' nearly 40-year long tenure as the manufacturer of Turtles toys.
+In February 2026, Mattel acquired the Turtles toy license.